Chao Cao

-I am a forth-year Ph.D. student at The Robotics Institute, Carnegie Mellon University advised by Ji Zhang and Howie Choset.
+I am a Robotics Ph.D. student at Carnegie Mellon University advised by Ji Zhang and Howie Choset.

 News